craftcms/awesome/README.md

 - [Craft User Manual](https://github.com/hillholliday/Craft-User-Manual) Allows developers or content editors to provide CMS documentation using sections to create a "User Manual" or "Help" section in the control panel.
 - [Cookies](https://github.com/nystudio107/cookies) Simple plugin for setting and getting secure cookies from within templates.
 - [LJ Cookies](https://github.com/lewisjenkins/craft-lj-cookies) Simple plugin for setting and retrieving cookies from within templates.
-- [AdWizard](https://www.doublesecretagency.com/plugins/ad-wizard) Easily manage custom advertisements on your website!
+- [AdWizard](https://www.doublesecretagency.com/plugins/ad-wizard) Easily manage custom advertisements on your website.
 - [Printmaker](https://craftpl.us/plugins/printmaker) Template-based HTML-to-PDF engine: Save or output a PDF from any template, URL, or string.
 - [Scraper](https://craftpl.us/plugins/scraper) Fetch HTML from any URL and manipulate it in your Twig templates.
 - [Language Link](https://github.com/lindseydiloreto/craft-languagelink) Easily switch between languages on any page of your website.
-- [Country Redirect](https://superbig.co/plugins/country-redirect) Easily redirect visitors to a locale based on their country of origin
+- [Country Redirect](https://superbig.co/plugins/country-redirect) Easily redirect visitors to a locale based on their country of origin.
 - [Large Upload](https://superbig.co/plugins/large-upload) Makes it easy & safe to upload large files without any hassles like changing server settings and the risk of DDoS attacks.
 - [Task Manager](https://github.com/boboldehampsink/taskmanager) Adds a "Task Manager" section to your CP to easily cancel or delete Craft Tasks.
 - [Boris](https://github.com/webdna/boris) Make your entries invincible!
 Protect them from being deleted.
 - [Anchors](https://github.com/craftcms/anchors) Add anchor links to headings in your website content. ![P&T](https://cdn.rawgit.com/chasegiunta/awesome-craft/master/pt.png)
-- [Rich Variables](https://github.com/nystudio107/richvariables) Allows you to easily use Globals as variables in Rich Text fields
+- [Rich Variables](https://github.com/nystudio107/richvariables) Allows you to easily use Globals as variables in Rich Text fields.

 ### Commerce